promet/eas-base/README.md

 # eas-base-cookbook

-Base cookbook sets up users, enables sudo for specific groups, installs postfix and configures rsyslog for log transport to logstash server.
-Uses encryption for transport
+Base cookbook sets up users, enables sudo for specific groups.
+User information is stored in data bags.
+Installs postfix and configures rsyslog for log transport to logstash server - uses encryption for transport.

 ## Supported Platforms